russellmccloy/russellmccloy.github.io/_posts/2023-03-15-the-new-way-log-analytics-custom-tables.markdown

 #### Role Assignment

-The service pricipal you are using needs the **Monitoring Metrics Publisher** role assignment on the Data Collection Rule:
+The service principal you are using needs the **Monitoring Metrics Publisher** role assignment on the Data Collection Rule:

 ```hcl
 resource "azurerm_role_assignment" "my_role_assignment" {